 Ambiguously Jewish: Barbara, who has the very Jewish-sounding surname of Sugarman and seems mystified at Jon's post-confession penance (though who wouldn't be, watching someone whisper a fitful Hail Mary while pumping iron?).
 (Scarlett Johansson, who plays her, is Jewish.)

-Her character is shown wearing a small gold cross around her neck, making her unambiguously gentile.
+Her character is shown wearing a small gold cross around her neck, making her unambiguously Gentile.

 Blithe Spirit: Esther, though it turns out to be more of a cover for the pain of losing her husband and child the year before.

-The Cameo: Anne Hathaway and Channing Tatum as characters in the romance film Jon and Barbara go to see at the movies.
-Cuba Gooding, Jr. and Megan Good likewise appear as characters in yet another romantic movie Jon and Barbara watch.
+The Cameo: Anne Hathaway and Channing Tatum as characters in the romance film that Jon and Barbara go to see at the movies.
+Cuba Gooding, Jr. and Megan Good likewise appear as characters in yet another romantic movie that Jon and Barbara watch.